 Though a student may discuss a change of plan at any time with their counselor, changes to the plan and their schedule may only be made at designated times.
 Classes may not be dropped to gain an off period.

 High School Grade Classifications

 Total credits earned determine a student's grade classification.
-Students graduating under the Foundation program plus an Endorsement must earn a minimum of 26 credits, which satisfy requirements for a Texas high school diploma.
+Students graduating under the Foundation with an Endorsement plan must earn a minimum of 26 credits which satisfy requirements for a Texas high school graduation diploma.